Nyawira-Wachira/AppGalleria/README.md

 ## Description

 AppGalleria is a Django application that enables users to view images on the home page and click on each one of them to view the image details.
-The application has a navbar that displays image locations and categories where users click to view images associated with the specific categories and locations.
+The application has a navbar that displays image locations and categories where users click to view all images associated with the specific categories and locations.
-AppGalleria allows users to view all images associated with a specific category or location.
-The application also allows users to search images through a search form that users input any names associated with a particular image.
-Basically, AppGalleria is an application that displays a gallery of images and details of the images are displayed on clicking the image.
+The application also allows users to search for images through a search form where users have to input any of the names associated with a particular image.
+Basically, AppGalleria is an application that displays a gallery of images and details of each images are displayed on clicking the image.

 ## Installation Requirements